riyang25/riyang25.github.io/essays/justcollege.md

+---
+permalink: /justcollege
+---
+# Just For College
 If you're like me, you've probably come across the r/ApplyingToCollege subreddit.
 A typical post I stumble across goes along these lines:

 > I took 23 APs, scored 1600 on SAT and 36 on ACT, and *literally worked at NASA/cured cancer/ran a 100 million dollar startup*.
 I still got rejected from *prestigious college*.
 What's even the point of it all?
 I wasted the entirety of high school and have nothing to show for it.
 When my friends went to homecoming, I was studying.
 It hurts seeing people around me getting in...